Voice (phonetics): In English

 English has four pairs of fricative phonemes that can be divided into a table by place of articulation and voicing.
 The voiced fricatives can readily be felt to have voicing throughout the duration of the phone especially when they occur between vowels.

 However, in the class of consonants called stops, such as /p, t, k, b, d, ɡ/, the contrast is more complicated for English.
 The "voiced" sounds do not typically feature articulatory voicing throughout the sound.
 The difference between the unvoiced stop phonemes and the voiced stop phonemes is not just a matter of whether articulatory voicing is present or not.
 Rather, it includes when voicing starts (if at all), the presence of aspiration (airflow burst following the release of the closure) and the duration of the closure and aspiration.

 English voiceless stops are generally aspirated at the beginning of a stressed syllable, and in the same context, their voiced counterparts are voiced only partway through.
 In more narrow phonetic transcription, the voiced symbols are maybe used only to represent the presence of articulatory voicing, and aspiration is represented with a superscript h.

 When the consonants come at the end of a syllable, however, what distinguishes them is quite different.
 Voiceless phonemes are typically unaspirated, glottalized and the closure itself may not even be released, making it sometimes difficult to hear the difference between, for example, light and like.
 However, auditory cues remain to distinguish between voiced and voiceless sounds, such as what has been described above, like the length of the preceding vowel.

 Other English sounds, the vowels and sonorants, are normally fully voiced.
 However, they may be devoiced in certain positions, especially after aspirated consonants, as in coffee, tree, and play in which the voicing is delayed to the extent of missing the sonorant or vowel altogether.

 Degrees of voicing

 There are two variables to degrees of voicing: intensity (discussed under phonation), and duration (discussed under voice onset time).
 When a sound is described as "half voiced" or "partially voiced", it is not always clear whether that means that the voicing is weak (low intensity) or if the voicing occurs during only part of the sound (short duration).
 In the case of English, it is the latter.

 Juǀʼhoansi and some of its neighboring languages are typologically unusual in having contrastive partially-voiced consonants.
 They have aspirate and ejective consonants, which are normally incompatible with voicing, in voiceless and voiced pairs.
 The consonants start out voiced but become voiceless partway through and allow normal aspiration or ejection.
-They are [b͡pʰ, d͡tʰ, d͡tsʰ, d͡tʃʰ, ɡ͡kʰ] and [d͡tsʼ, d͡tʃʼ] and a similar series of clicks.
+They are [b͡pʰ, d͡tʰ, d͡tsʰ, d͡tʃʰ, ɡ͡kʰ] and [d͡tsʼ, d͡tʃʼ] and a similar series of clicks, Lun Bawang contrasts them with plain voiced and voicelesses like /p, b, b͡p/.